A limit order allows investors to buy or sell securities at a price they specify or better, providing some price protection on trades.

 Each type of order has pros and cons depending on the particular situation.

 • The trader can set the order and walk away.
 Day trading can be time consuming and it requires a significant amount of knowledge.
 Investors who use limit orders don’t have to continuously watch the market to get the price they want.

 • Traders may pay less in fees.
 Commissions can take a bite out of your profits, something many investors would prefer to keep to a minimum.
 When trading illiquid stocks, sometimes the bid-ask spread is enough to cover broker fees.

 • Insulate against volatility.
 Volatility can cause you to make emotional decisions.
 Limit orders can give traders more control over their portfolio and ward off panic-buying or selling.

 • The order may never be executed.
 There may not be enough supply or demand to fulfill the order even if it reaches the limit price, since there could be hundreds or even thousands of other traders wanting to buy or sell at the specified price.

-• Another reason the order may never be executed is the stock may never reach the limit price.
+• The stock may never reach the limit price.
 For example, if a stock is currently priced at $20, a trader might set a limit order to buy at $15.
 If the stock goes down to $16 and then back up to $20, the order won’t execute.
-In this case, they would miss out on a good return.
+In this case, they would miss out on potential gains.

 • The market can change significantly.
-If a trader sets a long-term limit order they might miss out on a better price.
-For example, if a stock a trader owns is currently priced at $150, the trader may choose to set a limit order at $154.
-If the company then makes a large announcement about a new product, a partnership or other positive news, and the stock’s price spikes to $170, the trader would miss out on selling at that higher price.
+If a trader sets a shorter-term limit order they might miss out on a better price.
+For example, if a stock a trader owns is currently priced at $150, the trader may choose to set a sell limit order at $154 within four weeks.
+If the company then makes a big announcement about a new product after that period, and the stock’s price spikes to $170, the trader would miss out on selling at that higher price.

 • It takes experience to understand the market and set limit orders.
 New investors can miss out on opportunities and experience unwanted losses, as with any type of investment.